bbauska/UC-Davis-JS-Basics/readme.md

   title="4.05 Refactored script"
   alt="4.05 Refactored script." />
 </p>
-This is our entire script and it's working pretty well at this point.
-We've done a little bit of refactoring to get it to a little bit more compact and a little bit more readable.
-We've tried a few different methods to make that all work, and it's all working great.
-We could leave the script at the bottom of the page, there's not that much to it and it's fine.
+This is our entire script and it&apos;s working pretty well at this point.
+We&apos;ve done a little bit of refactoring to get it to a little bit more compact and a little bit more readable.
+We&apos;ve tried a few different methods to make that all work, and it&apos;s all working great.
+We could leave the script at the bottom of the page, there&apos;s not that much to it and it&apos;s fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 621. move script to external file & invoke (343) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">